 Hon.
 Lorne Kusugak: I thank my colleague for his question.
 It's fitting I wear this tie; it was your first campaign manager's tie.
-Mr. Speaker, yes, we've been having issues with the uptake of the condo units.
-As everybody's aware, there are 60 units in 2 parts of the city, there are 24 condo units in the plateau and 36 in on the road to nowhere.
+Mr. Speaker, yes, we have been having issues with the uptake of the condo units.
+As everybody's aware, there are 60 units in two parts of the city; there are 24 condo units in the plateau and 36 on the Road to Nowhere.
 Mr. Speaker, up to now, we have a total of 13 units sold in the plateau condo court, Mr. Speaker.
 Thank you, Mr. Speaker.